DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/Level Design Going Forward.md

 # Gameplay Gardens

 Instead of making each level completely from scratch, we can make use of "***Gameplay Gardens***".

-These are free spaces where you place different obstacles & objects that let you test and fine-tune your mechanics /
+These are free spaces where you place different obstacles & objects that let you test and fine-tune your mechanics / bits of gameplay.

+So basically:

+- Gameplay gardens should be made FIRST so that we can get a solid understanding of how we want the game to play
+- Then we will implement the ideas from our gameplay gardens into the actual game.